Eye-InMedia/vue-eyein-translation/README.md

 ```

 ### Configuration
-You can create a file `eyein-translation.config.js` in the root directory
+You can for example create a file `eyein-translation.config.js` and import it in the vite.config.js (or in nuxt.config.js)

 ```js
 export default {